AdobeDocs/experience-platform.es-ES/help/edge/personalization/adobe-target/analytics-logging/overview.md

 ---
-title: Inicio de sesión en Adobe Analytics for Target (A4T) en el SDK web de Platform
+title: Registro de Adobe Analytics for Target (A4T) en el SDK web de Platform
 description: Obtenga información sobre cómo controlar la recopilación de datos de Adobe Analytics for Target (A4T) mediante el SDK web de Experience Platform.
 seo-title: Adobe Analytics for Target (A4T) Logging in the Platform Web SDK
 seo-description: Learn how to control the collection of Adobe Analytics for Target (A4T) data using the Experience Platform Web SDK.